sagemath/sagewiki_to_gh-2022-10-10/EqualityCoercion.md

 Equality using Coercion considered harmful?
 ===========================================

 Currently, Sage specifies that, upon comparing with ``a==b`` two objects `a` and `b` that do not have the same parent, a coercion is attempted to put them in the same parent.
 To prepare a discussion on whether that specification is viable in the long run, we are gathering here (borderline?) use cases where this behaviour is harmful.
+(Note that there is also the related problem of broken notions of equality for elements with the same parent which is discussed at EqualityUnhashable_.)

 ::